rizikolik/App-Academy-Studies/jumpstart/README.md

 4. String and Array Methods
 5. Basic Algorithm skills
 6. How to Build a system for Ruby Development .
-7. At the end of the each section there are great challanges.Some of them really hard.
+7. At the end of the each section there are great challanges.